chaplyk/carrotproxy-docs/pages/02.faq/default.md

 This feature is not available at this moment.
 You have to purchase renewal each month.

+**Payment**

 >I am unable to pay because amount due is less than 1 USD.

 Payment system does not accept payments less than 1 USD.
 However, on checkout page you can switch to EUR which does not have the limit.

+>I have troubles with my payment.

+At this moment we accept payments from Bulgaria, Greece, Estonia, Latvia, Lithuania, Luxemburg, Malta, Croatia, Czech Republic, Russia, Belarus, Kazakhstan, Uzbekistan, Kyrgyzstan, Armenia and Turkey.

 **Performance**